 Introduction

-Plant disease involves complex interactions between the molecular pathways of the host and pathogen.
-The resulting disease can be viewed as the sum of pathogen virulence/sensitivity and host susceptibility/resistance.
-Focusing on plant-pathogen interactions, pathogens are often classified based on their host range.
-Specialist pathogens are virulent only on a narrow range of hosts.
-Suitable hosts may be limited to a single species or genus, leading to co-evolution between host and pathogen.
-This facilitates selection by pathogen virulence genes for altered host resistance genes, and vice versa.
-Most known genes for plant resistance to specialist pathogens confer qualitative resistance through plant innate immunity (Dodds and Rathjen 2010, Pieterse, Van der Does et al. 2012).
-This frequently involves large-effect, qualitative R-gene mediated resistance, in which alleles at a single plant resistance locus (R-gene) and a single pathogen avirulence locus determine susceptibility, based on recognition of the pathogen gene by the plant R gene (Dangl and Jones 2001, Jones and Dangl 2006, Dodds and Rathjen 2010).
-For example, pattern recognition receptors in plants induce defense pathways following sensing of a conserved pathogen signal, such as cell-wall polymers or flagellin.
-The reciprocal selective pressures present in interactions between hosts and specialist pathogens makes evolution of these specific gene-for-gene interactions relatively common.
+The progression of a plant disease is mediated by the complex interaction of diverse molecular pathways of the host and pathogen.
+The resulting disease outcome is the sum of pathogen virulence/sensitivity and host plant susceptibility/resistance mechanisms, specific to the interacting genotypes of the host and pathogen.
+A key aspect controlling the genetic architecture of these traits is the host range of the pathogen.
+A major focus of plant pathology are specialist pathogens; virulent on a narrow range of hosts, often limited to a single species or genus.
+This narrow and often obligate host range for the pathogen can enhance co-evolution between host resistance genes and pathogen virulence mechanisms.
+Most known genes for plant resistance to specialist pathogens confer qualitative resistance through plant innate immunity, via large-effect loci that enable the recognition of the pathogen by the plant (Dodds and Rathjen 2010, Pieterse, Van der Does et al. 2012)(Dangl and Jones 2001, Jones and Dangl 2006, Dodds and Rathjen 2010).
+These signals can be conserved pathogen signals such as cell-wall polymers or flagellin, or alternatively, specific virulence factors that block perception of the pathogen, but in turn are detected by plant proteins that guard the signaling networks (CITATIONS).

-In contrast to specialist pathogens, generalist pathogens cause disease in diverse hosts across taxa.
-They may be less sensitive to variation in host susceptibility/resistance gene evolution because of their ability to shift niche by moving from host to host.
-Thus, generalist pathogens can evade detrimental shifts in specific hosts, making evolution of gene-for-gene interactions or large effect qualitative resistance rare.
-As such, most naturally variable plant genes for resistance to generalist pathogens are quantitative in their effect, rather than qualitative.
-There are no known naturally variable resistance loci with large effects on qualitative plant defense against generalist pathogens such as Botrytis cinerea (Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016)(Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016)(Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016)(Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016)(Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016) (Glazebrook 2005, Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016).
-Modern genomic approaches are rapidly identifying a broad array of loci that control quantitative resistance to generalist pathogens in plants.
-These include genes involved in the formation of defenses like secondary metabolites, cell walls and defense proteins as well as genes involved in the signaling cascades that link the perception of the pathogen to the defense output (Ferrari, Galletti et al. 2007).
-The effect of these quantitative plant resistance loci is highly dependent upon genetics within the infecting pathogen.
-However, very little is known about the genetic variation of virulence loci within generalist pathogens.
+In contrast to specialist pathogens, generalist pathogens are virulent across a wide range of diverse plant hosts.
+Generalist pathogens may have less stringent co-evolution in connection to specific hosts and their accompanying resistance mechanisms, because these pathogens can easily shift to more favorable niches by moving from host to host.
+Thus, generalist pathogens can evade the rapid evolution of new resistance mechanisms within specific hosts, and re-infect specific hosts upon evolution of any new virulence mechanism.
+This niche-shifting ability may partly explain the observation that most naturally variable plant genes for resistance to generalist pathogens are quantitative in their effect, rather than qualitative.
+For example, there are no known naturally variable resistance loci with large effects against generalist pathogens such as Botrytis cinerea (Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016)(Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016)(Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016)(Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016)(Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016) (Glazebrook 2005, Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016).
+Modern genomic approaches are rapidly identifying the causal genes controlling plant quantitative resistance to generalist pathogens.
+Unlike qualitative resistance loci that predominantly involve genes in signaling cascades, the quantitative resistance genes also include a broad array of direct defense genes like those involved in secondary metabolite production, cell wall formation and defense proteins (Ferrari, Galletti et al. 2007).
+The effect of these quantitative plant resistance loci is highly dependent upon the infecting pathogen’s specific genotype.
+For example, the ability of Botrytis to infect Arabidopsis is partly dependent on whether the specific isolate is sensitive or resistant to a key defense compound, camalexin {Kliebenstein 2005}.
+However, very little is known about the number of virulence loci within generalist pathogens that contain causal polymorphisms, or the genetic architecture of these loci.
 There are no reported naturally variable large-effect virulence loci in generalist pathogens, suggesting that virulence is controlled by quantitative genetic variation in these pathogens.
 Thus, to truly understand quantitative host-pathogen interactions, we need to work with genetic variation in both the host and pathogen.